-Organization: A 12-member board of trustees (four elected, five appointed by founding organizations and three by the board) governs the school.
+Organization: A 11-member board of trustees (two elected, five appointed by founding organizations and four appointed by the board) governs the school.

-Facilities: Cairo American College is located on 11 acres in Maadi, a suburb about 10 km southeast of Cairo.
-The instructional and co-curricular programs take place in 8 buildings which include 14 science labs, two playing fields, playgrounds, an all-weather track, a heated swimming pool, and a multipurpose basketball/volleyball court.
-A 520-seat theater houses the drama and dance classes, supplemented by music and art classes in separate buildings.
+Facilities: Cairo American College is located on 11 acres in Maadi, a suburb about 10 kilometers southeast of Cairo.
+The instructional and co-curricular programs take place in eight buildings which include 14 science labs, two playing fields, playgrounds, an all-weather track, a heated swimming pool, and a multipurpose basketball/volleyball court.
+A 520-seat theater houses the drama and dance classes, supplemented by music classes in a separate building.
 Two athletic facilities encompass gymnasia, a weight room, classrooms, and office and conference spaces.
-Two state-of-the-art library/media centers serve the campus, one for grades pre-K-5 and one for the middle and high schools, as do multiple computer labs located throughout the school.
+Two state-of-the-art library/media centers serve the campus, one for grades PK-5 and one for the middle and high schools.
 CAC continues with major campus renovation.
 Phase I: new elementary school was completed in the summer of 2010.
 Phase II: new middle school was completed in the summer of 2012.
-Phase III: renovation of the high school building began during the summer of 2016 and is scheduled for completion in the fall of 2021.
+Phase III: renovation of the HS building began during the summer of 2016 and was completed in the fall of 2021.